Web Analytics Made Easy - StatCounter

 Short cycling

-Bad placement, wiring, settings, or equipment controls can cause rapid starts and stops.
+Bad placement, wiring, settings, unstable signals, or equipment controls can cause rapid starts and stops.

 Fan problems